 “It was an emotional moment when his name was drawn,” said Murray.

-Earl nominated the playground project as part of Canada’s Farmers Grow Communities (CFGC), a project sponsored by the Monsanto Fund, which lets farmers nominate small town non-profits with grants of $2,500.
+Earl nominated the playground project as part of Canada’s Farmers Grow Communities (CFGC), a project sponsored by the Bayer Fund, which lets farmers nominate small town non-profits with grants of $2,500.
 But before the draw took place, Earl suddenly passed away.

 “My father is a big community person and always had an eye out for community projects to support,” said Murray, who runs a 3rd generation seed farm.
 “Perhaps, seeing my sons growing up, he really saw the need for it in the community.”